 Internship with Serve IT

-Informatics students can do their Capstone through Serve IT if they have first taken at least three credits of INFO I391 in the clinic and performed well.
-Capstone interns lead teams, attend additional leadership meetings and training, working with a supervisor who coaches through the process.
+Informatics students can do their Capstone through Serve IT if they have first taken at least three credits of INFO I389 in the clinic and performed well.
+Capstone interns lead teams, manage client relationships (on certain teams), and attend additional leadership meetings and training.
+Each team is guided by a graduate student who coaches them through the process.

 - SPEA V381 Undergraduate internship credit